TomMelt/mdb/docs/source/quickstart.rst

 .. code-block:: console

    mdb - mpi debugger - built on gdb.
 Type ? for more info.
-To exit interactive mode type "Ctrl+]"
+To exit interactive mode type "q", "quit", "Ctrl+D" or "Ctrl+]".

 This text provides information on how to use ``mdb``.
 Typing ``help`` or ``?`` will print this same message.
 Typing ``help`` or ``?`` followed by one of the ``mdb`` commands will display help text for